isabella232/iot-sdk-longhaul/docs/communication.md

 ## Desired Properties - operational metrics

 Desired properties are used to return operational metrics for the service app to the iothub.
-This is technically a mususe of the desired properties feature because these are not actually _desired_ values.
+This is technically a misuse of the desired properties feature because these are not actually _desired_ values.

 example:
 ```json